xsdk-project/MathPackagesTraining2023/_lessons/krylov_amg_muelu/lesson.md

 on a square mesh of size $$n_x \times n_y$$ with Dirichlet boundary conditions $$u = 0$$.

-It is discretized using central finite differences, leading to a symmetric positive (spd) matrix.
+It is discretized using central finite differences, leading to a symmetric positive definite (spd) matrix.

 ## The Example Source Code